james-s-w-clark/james-s-w-clark.github.io/content/garden/github-pr-watcher/index.md

 Also note it was written for Github Enterprise, so might need a few small tweaks to work for public repos (mostly around the URLs used).
 Be respectful your scripts' frequency (remember, it's in the filename, e.g. `github-pr-checker.1h.sc`)

 Writing scripts with Scala-cli was generally pleasant, and I will likely reach for it again when solving similar problems - however I couldn't figure out how to have a great user experience.
 There are [IDE setup docs for scala-cli](https://scala-cli.virtuslab.org/docs/commands/setup-ide/), which could have helped improve highlighting or autocompletion.
+They do acknowledge [IDE user experience could be better](https://scala-cli.virtuslab.org/docs/guides/ide/).

 # But I'm on Windows / Linux